German Confederation: Background

 The War of the Third Coalition lasted from about 1803 to 1806.
 Following defeat at the Battle of Austerlitz by the French under Napoleon in December 1805, Francis II abdicated as Holy Roman Emperor on 6 August 1806, thus dissolving the Empire.
 In the aftermath of the Treaty of Pressburg Napoleon created the Confederation of the Rhine in July 1806, joining 16 of France's allies among the German states (including Bavaria and Württemberg).
 After the Battle of Jena–Auerstedt of October 1806 in the War of the Fourth Coalition, various other German states, including Saxony and Westphalia, also joined the Confederation.
 Only Austria, Prussia, Danish Holstein, Swedish Pomerania, and the French-occupied Principality of Erfurt stayed outside the Confederation of the Rhine.
 The War of the Sixth Coalition from 1812 to winter 1814 saw Napoleon's defeat and Germany's liberation.
 In June 1814, the German patriot Heinrich vom Stein created the Central Managing Authority for Germany (Zentralverwaltungsbehörde) in Frankfurt to replace the defunct Confederation of the Rhine, but plenipotentiaries gathered at the Congress of Vienna were determined to create a weaker union of German states than Stein envisaged.

-Establishment
+Establishment and member states

-The German Confederation was created by the 9th Act of the Congress of Vienna on 8 June 1815 after being alluded to in Article 6 of the 1814 Treaty of Paris, ending the War of the Sixth Coalition.

-The Confederation was formally created by a second treaty, the Final Act of the Ministerial Conference to Complete and Consolidate the Organization of the German Confederation.
-This treaty was not concluded and signed by the parties until 15 May 1820.
-States joined the German Confederation by becoming parties to the second treaty.
-The states designated for inclusion in the Confederation were:
+The German Confederation was established by the 20-article 9th Act of the Congress of Vienna on 8 June 1815, after being alluded to in Article 6 of the 1814 Treaty of Paris that ended the War of the Sixth Coalition.
+The Confederation's final organizational structure and procedures were formally set forth by a more extensive second treaty, the 65-article Final Act of the Ministerial Conferences to Complete and Consolidate the Organization of the German Confederation, which was signed by the parties on 15 May 1820 and ratified by the Confederation on 8 June.